 You will spend around 90 minutes heading down Seti River, with twists, turns, and small whirlpools as the boat head down the rapids.
 Aside from the thrill, the river itself is beautiful with crystal waters and of course the stunning backdrop of the Annapurna Mountains.

-One of the most thrilling activities in Pokhara is to head out on an Ultralight aircraft.
+One of the most thrilling activities in Pokhara is to head out on an Ultralight aircraft flight.
 These small aircraft only sit two people – a pilot and the passenger!

 The duration of the flights varies between packages but usually lasts between 15-90 minutes.
 If you’re brave enough you will be rewarded with stunning views of Pokhara and its surrounding mountain ranges including Annapurna, Machhapuchchhre, Manaslu, and Dhaulagiri.